NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Cart.md

 - See which controlled-access files they can access.
 - Download controlled-access files directly from the GDC Data Portal.
 - Download an authentication token for use with the GDC Data Transfer Tool or the GDC API.
+- See controlled-access mutation data they can access.

 Controlled-access files are identified using a "lock" icon: